 Our model can also be extended to node-level tasks by retraining it with a node-level contrastive loss objective.
 Specifically, we maintain the construction of global multi-graphs and the mean alignment module from our original framework, while removing the reference distribution layers since graph-level representations are not required here.
 The node embeddings are obtained directly from the outputs of both the Graph Transformer and GIN modules.
 These embeddings are then fed into a linear classifier to perform the downstream node classification task.

-The model was evaluated on 4 node classification datasets: Cora, citepSeer, PubMed, and ogbn-arxiv.
-The 5-shot node classification results are shown in Table \ref{tab_node_classification}.
-This adaptation demonstrates that GraphVec-FM can also be effectively extended to node-level tasks.
+The model was evaluated on 4 node classification datasets: Cora, CiteSeer, PubMed, and ogbn-arxiv.
+We follow a leave-one-dataset-out protocol: for each target dataset, GraphVec is pretrained on the remaining three datasets and then evaluated on the target dataset under the 5-shot setting.
+The node embeddings produced by the pretrained encoder are used to train a linear classifier with the labeled nodes, and the remaining nodes are used for testing.
+The results are shown as follows.
+This adaptation demonstrates that GraphVec can also be effectively extended to node-level tasks.

-\subsection{The Impact of Nyström Approximation}
+\subsection{The impact of Nyström Approximation}

-To address the computational complexity associated with large-scale graphs, we employ the Nyström approximation during pre-training.
-To systematically evaluate its impact, we pre-train GraphVec-FM using the Nyström method with varying sample sizes, while keeping the pre-training datasets consistent with our main experiments.
-In Table \ref{sample_results}, we specifically report the wall-clock time required for constructing the global multi-graphs, and evaluate downstream performance via 50-shot graph classification accuracy on the Letter-med dataset.
+To address the computational complexity associated with large-scale graphs, we employ the Nyström approximation during pretraining.
+To systematically evaluate its impact, we pre-train GraphVec using the Nyström method with varying sample sizes, while keeping the pretraining datasets consistent with our main experiments.
+In the following table, we specifically report the wall-clock time required for constructing the global multi-graphs, and evaluate downstream performance via 50-shot graph classification accuracy on the Letter-med dataset.
 We see that, when the sample size is less than 2000, the time used for constructing global multi-graphs is acceptable.
 When adding the sample size to 4000, the wall-clock time increases sharply while the performance improvement is marginal (less than 0.1\%).